Have you made cake pops? Were they a complete disaster?

 My process of making cake pops

-• Styrofoam block (to set cake pops in while drying – also found at the craft store in the floral section)
+- Styrofoam block (to set cake pops in while drying – may be found at any craft store)

-• Optional: food coloring (oil or powder based only – found at your local craft or specialty baking store)
+- Optional: sprinkles and/or food coloring (oil or powder based only.
+Found at your local craft or specialty baking store)

-1. Prepare and bake cake mix as directed on box.
-Allow to cool slightly - I leave it to sit about 30 minutes (longer if I’m not in a hurry).
+- Prepare and bake cake mix as directed on box.
+Allow to cool slightly, at least 30 minutes (longer if not in a hurry).

-2. Crumble (trimmed* see tips above) cake into a large bowl.
-Add frosting and mix thoroughly with hands.
+- Crumble trimmed* cake into a large bowl.
+Add frosting and mix thoroughly with hands. (*see notes)

-6. Melt CANDIQUIK according to directions on package, being careful not to overheat.
+- Melt CANDIQUIK according to directions on package, being careful not to overheat.
 If desired, add oil or powder based food coloring; stir until blended.
-To Dip: you can use the tray that the coating comes packaged in, or a deeper microwaveable bowl if desired.
+To Dip: you can use the tray that the coating comes packaged in, or a deep microwaveable bowl or a mug/cup works great.

-7. Dip cake pops in melted CANDIQUIK; allow excess coating to drip off (hold at a ~30 degree angle allowing the coating to drip off the bottom and not land on the stick) by tapping the stick and place in the Styrofoam block to set.
+- Dip cake pops in melted CANDIQUIK; allow excess coating to drip off (hold at a ~30 degree angle allowing the coating to drip off the bottom and not drip on the stick) by tapping the stick and place in the Styrofoam block to set.

 Please also check out how to make basic cake balls: cake ball recipe